-In a nutshell, GDD is a more efficient and productive method of building and maintaining a website because it leverages user data to inform continuous improvements to the site.
+In a nutshell, GDD is a more efficient and productive method of building and maintaining a website because it results in a faster launch of an initial site, and it leverages user data to inform continuous improvements to the site.

 Twenty years ago, when most companies were just starting to understand the value of a web presence, the process of building one was rather taxing: take 3 or 4 months to decide what the stakeholders want on the site, then 4 months or more developing it.
-At that point the job was done, and the site was left to do its thing…until it became obsolete or outdated, or someone decided they didn’t like it anymore.
+At that point the job was done, and the site was left to do its thing…the world keeps changing, while the site sat static until it was declared obsolete.
 Then, the process started all over.

 A GDD website approach is:

 What is GDD?
 Perhaps the best way to describe growth-driven design (GDD) is to compare it to the “old” way of developing websites.
 The chart below captures the most obvious differences between the two approaches.

 This comparison highlights the most important benefits of a GDD website – reduced time-to-launch, consistent budgeting and, most importantly, the optimization of the site.
 Using ongoing improvement cycles, GDD websites are always being optimized, making them the hardest-working, most powerful sales tool a company has.

 The GDD methodology will be familiar to industrials and software companies, as it’s a hybrid of Lean and Agile methodologies.
 Both streamline and formalize workflows to gain the greatest efficiencies and performance.
 GDD also takes UX (user experience) principles into account to ensure visitors have the most productive experience on the site.

 There are three phases in the development and maintenance of a GDD website: